 My current research focuses on banking, capital regulation and risk management.
-Recent applications include systemic risk and bank reserves for loan losses.
-I have also researched the interaction of institutions, political economy and economic development.
+Recent applications include studies on bank failures, systemic risk, and bank reserves for loan losses.

-Eliana Balla is a lead financial economist in the Risk and Policy Group of the Supervision, Regulation and Credit department.
+Eliana Balla is a lead financial economist in the Quantitative Supervision and Research group of the Supervision, Regulation and Credit department.
 She joined the Richmond Fed after completing her doctorate in economics at Washington University in St. Louis.
 Balla’s work involves financial institutions quantitative surveillance, stress testing and model validation, and regulatory impact analyses.